 (Examples include: driving under the influence, simple drug possession, drunk and disorderly, possession of drug paraphernalia, etc.)

-4. An individual shall be disqualified and prohibited from serving as a coach or executive administrator if the person has been found guilty of the following crimes in the past five (5) years:
+An individual shall be disqualified and prohibited from serving as a coach, referee, or executive administrator if the person has been found guilty of the following crimes in the past five (5) years:

 (Examples include: child endangerment, contributing to the delinquency of a minor, providing alcohol to minors, aiding and abetting a minor to commit a violation of the law; embezzlement)

-Should any pending charges be revealed, or should any of the above charges be brought against an Individual at any time, the Individual shall immediately be suspended from serving as coach or administrator.
+Should any pending charges be revealed, or should any of the above charges be brought against an Individual at any time, the Individual shall immediately be suspended from serving as coach, administrator or referee.